secretbosscode/nzbidx/README.md

 * **OpenSearch** runs with a fixed 512 MB heap via `OPENSEARCH_JAVA_OPTS` and uses a slower `30s` refresh interval with replicas disabled for better write throughput.
-* **Redis** limits memory to 256 MB and evicts keys with a `volatile-lru` policy to keep frequently accessed results in RAM.

 ## Quickstart